-The CP243 Interlocking Project will construct a new four-track interlocking.
+The CP243 Interlocking Project includes the construction of a new four-track interlocking system in the vicinity of Norden Place, in Norwalk, CT.
 An interlocking is a powered switch and signal system that allows trains to move from one track to another.
-The new interlocking is approximately 2,200 feet long, located on the New Haven Line (NHL) between East Norwalk and Westport in the vicinity of Norden Place, and is approximately 1.5 miles east of the Walk Bridge.
+The interlocking is approximately 3,200 feet long, located on the New Haven Line (NHL) between East Norwalk and Westport.

-In addition to the installation of six new switches and crossover tracks, the project will include approximately 6,200 feet of track realignment, overhead catenary modifications including 19 catenary structure replacements, new crossover wiring, and a power balancing station.
-New drainage will be installed on the north and south sides of tracks.
+The new interlocking includes six new switches and crossover tracks.
+The CP243 Interlocking Project includes approximately 6,200 feet of track replacement and realignment, signal and catenary modifications including 18 catenary structure replacements, a power balancing station, and new drainage installed to the north and south of the tracks.

-The CP243 Interlocking project includes fiber optic signal system upgrades from Monroe Street, west of the Norwalk River, to a new signal hut just east of the River, where signal houses will be replaced and new connections installed.
-This includes mounting the signal cable on the Walk Bridge and a submarine crossing of the Norwalk River at the movable span.
-The work will include the signal and submarine crossing for the Saugatuck River in Westport.
+The CP243 Interlocking Project upgrades the fiber optic signal system from Monroe Street, west of the Norwalk River, to a new signal hut just east of the River.
+This work includes the replacement of signal houses, new connections, and the mounting of the signal cable on the Walk Bridge.
+A submarine crossing in the Norwalk River just north of the bridge, and in the Saugatuck River in Westport is also included.

 What Does CP243 Mean?